Skip to main content

 • How severe the infection is

-• How you treat the UTI
+• When you start treating the UTI

 Uncomplicated UTIs